appscode/blog/content/post/kubedb-v2024.08.16/index.md

 This release introduces an enhanced monitoring feature for KubeDB-managed MicroSoft SQL Server deployments by integrating Grafana dashboard.
 The dashboard provide comprehensive insights into various SQL Server metrics, statuses, as well as visual representations of memory and CPU consumption.
 With this dashboard, users can effortlessly assess the overall health and performance of their SQL Server clusters, enabling more informed decision-making and efficient management of resources.

-Have a look [here](https://github.com/appscode/grafana-dashboards/tree/master/mssqlserver) for the step-by-step guide to use the monitoring feature in SQL Server.
+Have a look [here](https://github.com/appscode/grafana-dashboards/tree/master/mssqlserver) for the step-by-step guide to use the monitoring feature of MicroSoft SQL Server.

 Here’s a preview of the Summary dashboard for SQL Server.